V-Sekai/manuals/decisions/20241112-godot-animation-streaming.md

 ## The Benefits

 - Efficient memory usage by loading only necessary animation data.
-- Smooth playback of long animations.
+- Let you import extremely long animations and stream them.
 - Configurable settings to suit different project needs.

 ## The Downsides